Guidelines for evaluators

 Midpoint rating and credible intervals

-For each metric, we ask you to provide a 90% credible interval as a measure of your uncertainty.
+For each metric, we ask you to provide a 'midpoint rating' and a 90% credible interval as a measure of your uncertainty.
 Our interface provides slider bars to express your chosen intervals:

-See below for more guidance on credible intervals.
+See below for more guidance on uncertainty, credible intervals, and the midpoint rating as the 'median of your belief distribution'.

 The table below summarizes the percentile rankings.